Amarjeet-05/Data-Science/README.md

-# Data science learning Journey
+# IBM Machine learning Journey
 This repository contains projects and notebooks where i used Supervised machine learning, which learnt by attending IBM's Generative AI certification.

 # What i learnt: